bloxstreet/support/guides/training-guide.md

 **Trainer:** *The third step to restock an item is to equip your box.
 Once you have equipped your box, hold "E" for a few seconds.*

 **Trainer:** *The shelf should now be restocked.
-All staff members will earn one point for restocking.
-If you wish to earn more points for restocking, feel free to purchase one of our point multiplier gamepasses.*
+All staff members will earn one point for restocking.*

+**Trainer:** *If you wish to earn more points for restocking, feel free to purchase one of our point multiplier gamepasses.*

 **Trainer:** *Does anyone have any questions about this explanation?
 Now is the time to ask them.
 A response from every LR is required.*